Classification by a neural network using Keras

 Introduction

-In this episode we will learn how to create and train a Neural Network using Keras to solve a simple classification task.
+In this episode we will learn how to create and train a neural network using Keras to solve a simple classification task.

 The goal of this episode is to quickly get your hands dirty in actually defining and training a neural network, without going into depth of how neural networks work on a technical or mathematical level.
-We want you to go through the most commonly used deep learning workflow that was covered in the introduction.
-As a reminder below are the steps of the deep learning workflow:
+We want you to go through the full deep learning workflow once before going into more details.

 1. Formulate / Outline the problem